 Buildings erected after 1991 must be accessible

 The Fair Housing Amendments Act (1988) established certain requirements for rental properties built after 1991 to ensure that they were usable by tenants with disabilities.
-The law applies to only to “covered multifamily dwellings,” which refers to either 1) rental units in buildings with four or more units that also have at least one elevator or 2) all ground floor units in buildings with four or more units, even if there isn’t an elevator.6
+However, the law only applies to buildings with four or more units.
+(And, if the building doesn't have an elevator, it only applies to the ground-floor units).6

-By law,7 all multifamily dwellings that first opened for occupancy on or after March 13, 1991 must have:
+All rentals that first opened for occupancy on or after March 13th, 1991 must have:7

 - Accessible building entrance along an accessible route

 - Accessible common areas

 - Accessible routes into and through each unit

 - Light switches, electrical outlets, and thermostats in accessible locations

 - Reinforced bathroom walls to accommodate the installation of grab bars